OceanParcels/BayesianAnalysis_SouthAtlantic/README.md

     - `parcels_simulations.py`: script that runs the Lagrangian simulation.
     - `local_kernels.py`: contains the kernels used in the `parcels_simulations.py`.
 You don't need to run it.

+#### Data Availability
+The original contributions presented in the study are publicly available.
+This data can be found here: [doi:10.24416/UU01-THF29M](https://doi.org/10.24416/UU01-THF29M).